sonic-net/SONiC/doc/fpmsyncd/hld_fpmsyncd-NTT.md

 This option is not changed as part this HLD to avoid unexpected impact to the existing behavior.

 One should carefully study the impact of this change before chainging this option.

+#### Warmboot/Fastboot support

+Currently this feature does not work with Warmboot/Fastboot.
+We will continue discussion on how we could support Warmboot/Fastboot for future enhancements.